Kathalysth/portfolio/README.md

-# My Portfolio Web page
+# My Portfolio App
 https://kathalysth.github.io/portfolio/

 ### _My Portfolio_

 ## Task

-Build a progressive web-app that manages students and lecturers from a university's department.
-It involves building the frontend and backend separately and connecting them.
-You are welcome to use any technology to build it and design the layout in any way that you see fit.
+Build a vuejs web-app with NuxtJS that showcases my portfolio, skills, experiences and a quick and easy way to reach out to me.
 ## Criteria

 - Choice of design, layout and intuitiveness of interface